thenewobjective/thenewobjective.github.io/.drafts/philosophy/2020-07-18-foundational-definitions.md

 * <https://en.wikipedia.org/wiki/I_Am_that_I_Am>
   * Not an evasion IMO.
 Moreso like Ashildr:

-> Me: You mean… you haven’t come for me?
+> Me: You mean… you haven't come for me?
 > The Doctor: No, it was just a coincidence.
-Oh Ashildr, I’m sorry.
+Oh Ashildr, I'm sorry.
-> Me: Who’s Ashildr?
+> Me: Who's Ashildr?
 > The Doctor: You are.
-That’s your name.
+That's your name.
 Ashildr, daughter of Ionhar.
 Chuckles, I used to call him Chuckles.
-You don’t remember?
+You don't remember?
 > Me: Yes.
 I think I remember the village.
 > The Doctor: You loved that village.
 > Me: If you say so.
 > The Doctor: Anyone in that village would have died for you.
 > Me: Well.
-They’re all dead now and here I am.
+They're all dead now and here I am.
 So I guess it all worked out.
 >
 > The Doctor: Well what do you call yourself?
 > Me: Me.
 > The Doctor: Yes, you.
-There’s nobody else here.
+There's nobody else here.
-> Me: No. I call myself, “Me.”
+> Me: No. I call myself, "Me."
 All my other names I chose died with who knew me.
 Me is who I am now.
-No one’s mother, daughter, wife.
+No one's mother, daughter, wife.
 My own companion.
 Singular.
 Unattached.
 Alone.

 &mdash; Doctor Who - <a href="https://www.planetclaire.tv/quotes/doctorwho/series-nine/the-woman-who-lived/" target="_blank">The Girl Who Lived</a>